auth0/docs/articles/rules/index.md

 A Rule is a function with the following arguments:

 * `user`: the user object as it comes from the identity provider.
-(For a complete list of the user properties, see: [User Profile Structure](/user-profile/user-profile-structure).) *Note:* the user parameter is excluded if you are changing the default `stage` of a rule.
+(For a complete list of the user properties, see: [User Profile Structure](/user-profile/user-profile-structure).) **Note:** The user object is excluded if you are changing the default `stage` of a rule.
 See [creating a Rule using the API](#creating-a-new-rule-using-the-api) for more details.
 * `context`: an object containing contextual information of the current authentication transaction, such as user's IP address, application, location.
 (A complete list of context properties is available here: [Context Argument Properties in Rules](/rules/context).)
 * `callback`: a function to send back the potentially modified `user` and `context` objects back to Auth0 (or an error).